 The Workshop

 The Workshop puts into practice the knowledge gained at the Exchanged Life Conference.
 This module uses lectures, demonstration, and “hands on” training for Christ-centered counseling/discipleship.
 This module is the second of three required for certification in Exchanged Life Counseling.
-If abstract counseling education can be compared to music theory, this Spirituotherapy Workshop can be compared to showing you how to play a song on a musical instrument!
-That “song” is Amazing Grace that can bring transformational change; the instrumentality is the step-by-step Exchanged Life Counseling process.
 Participants learn about how to determine a counseling model, components of Exchanged Life Counseling, and the overall context of discipling and people-helping.
 Practical instruction is given on how to begin a session, how to distinguish “presenting problem(s)” from the root problem(s), how to structure the counseling sessions, how to take a social/ spiritual history, and how to guide the counselee to know Christ as Savior, Lord, and Life.
 The Workshop notebook is packed with diagrams that are used in the personal ministry process.
-The three and a half days include teaching, training, video demonstrations, and one-to-one practice sessions.
+The four days include teaching, training, demonstrations, and one-to-one practice sessions.
 The event is enriched by worship, fellowship, and testimonies.
 Check out the date of the next Workshop at the Events Calendar here

 Event location: First Baptist Church of Pigeon Forge, 3290 Parkway Pigeon Forge, TN 37863. www.fbcpf.org Phone.
 865-453-4647